Titantek/ada-outlier-datastory/content.md

   <div class="Doc">
       <div class="message">
-        Wait a bit Marty let's look more into the details before driving any conclusions.
+        Wait a bit Marty, let's look more into the details before driving any conclusions.
 Let's look at individual articles:
       </div>
       <div class="icon"></div>
   </div>
 </div>

-In the plot below, we visualize every article within our dataset of the 4604 selected articles from the Wikispeedia game on the x axis and compute the difference in the number of links between the two timepoints.
+In the plot below, we visualize on the x axis every article within our dataset of the 4604 selected articles from the Wikispeedia game and compute the difference in the number of links between the two timepoints.
 Anything above zero, in green, represents more links in 2024 than in 2007, and anything below, in orange, corresponds to less links on the page in 2024 than in 2007.

 ![diff_links_per_article](/ada-outlier-datastory/assets/img/diff_links_per_article.png)

 <div class="chat">
   <div class="Doc">
         <div class="message">
-          Overall we see that there is much more pages that gain new links than pages losing links in 2024 !
+          Overall we see that there is much more pages that gain new links than pages losing links in 2024!
         </div>
         <div class="icon"></div>
     </div>
     <div class="Doc_crazy">
       <div class="message">
-        Let's now move to the <b>interesting</b> part : the network of the links...
+        Let's now move to the interesting part: the network of the links...
       </div>
       <div class="icon"></div>
   </div>